 What Is Cherry Heering Made From?

-Cherry Heering was created by Peter F. Heering in 1818.
-Founded in Denmark, this liqueur quickly gained global recognition and was noted as a favorite among many of the world's royal courts of that century.
+Cherry Heering was created by Peter F. Heering in 1818 and based on a recipe he received from his boss's wife.
+Founded in Denmark, this liqueur quickly gained global recognition and was noted as a favorite among many of the world's royal courts during the 19th century.
 It is marketed as "the original cherry brandy" and is still produced in Copenhagen.
+In 2017, the brand was purchased by De Kuyper Royal Distillers, a large Dutch liquor company well-known for producing a variety of liqueurs.

 The Heering website states that Cherry Heering contains nuts.
-Thus, drinkers who are allergic to nuts should avoid drinks that contain this liqueur.
+Drinkers who are allergic to nuts should avoid drinks that contain this liqueur.
+It is certified kosher by the Orthodox Union, and the label bears the OU emblem.

 What Does Cherry Heering Taste Like?